KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

     7. Add a `placeholder` attribute with a value of **"Message Text"**.

     {% hint style='info' %}Why are we using a textarea element instead of an input element here?
     Look at the MDN documentation for input linked at the bottom of the page.
-Scroll down to the `type` attribute and look at the explanation for the value `text`.
+Scroll down to the `type` attribute and look at the explanation for the value of "text".
 This shows it only allows a single line of text to be entered when the input elements `type` attribute is set to "text".
 Since a message is usually multiple lines, a `textarea` element is a better choice for the message.{% endhint %}

 10. Save your file and reload it in Google Chrome.
 It should look like this: